Carter-Prime/ClearSkiesWeather/README.md

 ## Features

-- Display the weather based on values colected from sensors
+- Display the weather based on values collected from sensors
 - Display the weather forecast based on user location
 - Show 8 days forecast
 - Get the current location
 - Search weather by city name
-- Show weather statistics
+- Show sensors statistics

 ## Tech Stack